TheGoodlike13/liberty_or_death/README.md

     sudo zcat /usr/share/doc/krb5-kdc-ldap/kerberos.openldap.ldif.gz | sudo ldapadd -Q -Y EXTERNAL -H ldapi:///

-It both makes sense, and makes me wonder how come all linux developers have not been simultaneously assassinated yet.
+It both makes sense, and makes me wonder how come all Linux developers have not been simultaneously assassinated yet.

 Next we're gonna add an index to something.
 See?
 It is a database.